real-farshad/wallpapers-web-application/README.md

 # Wallpapers Web Application

-[Live Demo](https://wallpapers-1fug.onrender.com) • A full-stack web application that's a collection of some of my favorite desktop wallpapers.
-Users can easily lookup wallpapers in full screen and download, like and save them and even leave comments on their favorite wallpaper’s page.
+[Live Demo](https://wallpapers-web-application.onrender.com) • A full-stack web application about desktop wallpapers.
+Users can browse latest wallpapers or look through popular ones to find their favorites.
+There are also categories and collections for similar wallpapers.
+I made this application using modern technologies, with user experience on top of the list of priorities while writing clean code and following clean architecture principles.

 ## Key Features

 - User authentication (Local + Google OAuth)
-- Like, save, download and comment on wallpaper
+- Social interaction features(Like, save, download and comment)
+- Infinite scroll with Intersection Observer API and custom React hooks
+- Dynamic URL routing for overlay-to-page transitions
+- Unit & integration testing(Test Driven Development) in the backend
-- State mangaement with react context api
+- State management with react context API
+- Wallpaper Collections
+- Clean architecture in backend
 - Multi-page navigation with React Router
 - Wallpaper search and filtering system
-- Wallpaper Collections
-- Clean architecture in backend
 - Session management
-- Backend unit & integration testing(Test Driven Development)
 - Responsive mobile friendly design
-- MongoDB aggrigation pipeline
+- MongoDB aggregation pipeline
 - CRUD operations in the backend

 ## Technologies